Stephaniedroop/Collider_cogsci25/README.md

 1. Processing behavioural experiment data (see folder `Experiment` for the JS code of experiment):

-- `mainbatch_preprocessing.R` - get the participants' behavioural experiment data ready.
+- `preprocessing.R` - Collates individual data csvs of both main batch and pilot.

 2. Setting up Collider worlds and getting model predictions for them: